Joey Gallo Preview, Player Props: Twins vs. Pirates

 - The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in the league.

-- The Pirates have a 4.60 team ERA that ranks 24th across all MLB pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.61).

-- The right-hander last pitched on Sunday against the Cincinnati Reds, when he tossed 3 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent outing on Sunday against the Cincinnati Reds, the right-hander went six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.